 US Honors Arts Seminar

 The program is open to students in their junior and senior years, who are actively enrolled in arts classes.
 This program will supplement regular arts classes, not replace them.
 The students must maintain a ‘B+’ average overall in order to be eligible.
-The Honors Arts Program is not a class; students must apply and be selected to participate in this program.
+The Honors Arts Program is a seminar, not a class; students must apply and be selected to participate in this program.

 The Honors Arts curriculum includes the following components:

 - Students must complete required three part application (Essay, Interview, Summer Project)

 - Students must attend an introductory seminar at the beginning of the semester.